tahmeedm/Subway-Information-Display/README.md

 ![carbon](https://github.com/tahmeedm/Subway-Information-Display/assets/113798776/e6347897-04e4-45d0-8529-fa43fd2b0f64)

 4. The news section utilizes the newscatcher.com API which provides live news based on a keyword.
-It scrolls through the screen continously.
+It scrolls through the screen continously using www.newscatcherapi.com.

 ## How to Use